IKNL/PZP-FHIR-R4/STU3/input/pagecontent/data-exchange.md

 1. Both requests are designed to retrieve the same information, but with different approaches:
     * A) Retrieves `Procedure` resources representing ACP procedures and includes the associated `Encounter` resource where the procedure took place.
-    * B) Retrieves `Encounter` resources that list an ACP procedure as their reason, and includes the referenced resources in the result.
+    * B) Retrieves `Encounter` resources that list an ACP procedure as their reason.
 Request A is generally preferred because `Encounter.patient` may not always be present; if absent, it indicates the patient was not involved in the Encounter.
 Using request A ensures these cases are included as well.
-2. Retrieves `Consent` resources for Treatment Directives and includes the agreement parties (Patient, Contact Persons, and Health Professionals).
+2. Retrieves `Consent` resources for Treatment Directives and includes the agreement parties (Patient, ContactPersons, and HealthProfessionals).
-3. Retrieves `Consent` resources for Advance Directives and includes the representatives (Contact Persons).
+3. Retrieves `Consent` resources for Advance Directives and includes the representatives (ContactPersons).
 4. Retrieves `Goal` resources with a Medical Policy Goal code in the `Goal.description`.
 5. Retrieves `Observation` resources related to specific wishes and plans, as defined by the profiles in the Implementation Guide.
 6. Retrieves `DeviceUseStatement` resources for devices representing an ICD, and includes the corresponding `Device` resource.